AhnafMuttaki/lambda_lms/docs/service-creation-prompt.md

-(attach all lms_ document and one prompt example) + based on attached document and using the quiz service prompt please create a quiz-service. also add the quiz-service in docker-compose file. also please add the port in .env for quiz-service in .env
+based on attached document and using the enrollment-service-copilot-prompt please create apis for enrollment-service. all apis shoould be created for enrollment-service listed in tasklist.